Chiropractors and physical therapists both help patients recover from injuries. However, they use very different techniques to heal you.

 When to Get Chiropractic versus Physical Therapy

 A chiropractor’s goal is to relieve your pain and mobility for minor and moderate injuries of the nervous system.
-Physical therapists can recover body mechanics for minor to severe injuries of the muscular system.
+Physical therapists can recover body mechanics for minor to severe injuries to the muscular system.

 Occasionally, patients receive chiropractic care and physical therapy simultaneously.